US Women's Open in Houston postponed until December - WHIZ News

-The U.S. Women’s Open in Houston is moving from the end of spring to the middle of December.
+The U.S. Women’s Open in Houston is now scheduled for two weeks before Christmas.
+The LPGA Tour pushed back the resumption of its schedule until the middle of June and found slots for three tournaments that have been postponed.

-The USGA said Friday the rapid developments of COVID-19 has led the Women’s Open at Champions Golf Club to be postponed.
-Instead of being held June 4-7, the new date is Dec.
-10-13.
+Commissioner Mike Whan keeps looking at the calendar at a dwindling number of dates and trying to figure out how it will fall into place, missing one key piece of information brought on by the spread of the new coronavirus.

+That was delayed by a month with a chain of events that began with the U.S. Women’s Open announcing it would move from June 4-7 at Champions Golf Club to Dec.
+10-13, the latest a major championship has ever been played.
+The 1929 PGA Championship ended on Dec.
+7 in Los Angeles.

-That would be the latest a major championship is played, and the first time an official LPGA Tour event was held entirely in December since Sandra Haynie won the Pensacola Ladies Invitational in 1966.
+The last time an official LPGA Tour event was played entirely in December was the LPGA Tour Championship in 2010.
+And there could be more.

+It’s not as simple as finding open dates and filling them with tournaments.
+Whan said if a major — the KPMG Women’s PGA Championship outside Philadelphia is next up and still on the schedule for June 25-28 — that would take priority.
+Of the four events cleared from the schedule Friday, only the Pure Silk Championship at Kingsmill in Virginia will not be reschedule, instead returning in 2021.

+The Women’s Open is the second LPGA major to be reschedule.
+The ANA Inspiration in the California desert was to be played this week and now is set for Sept.
+10-13

 Mike Davis, the CEO of the USGA, said the move couldn’t have happened without collaboration with the LPGA Tour and Fox Sports, its broadcast partner which has NFL games during December.